openstack/reno/doc/source/sphinxext.rst

      typically set to the version used to create the branch to limit the output to only versions on that branch.

+   *ignore-notes*

+     A string containing a comma-delimited list of filenames or UIDs for notes that should be ignored by the scanner.
+It is most useful to set this when a note is edited on the wrong branch, making it appear to be part of a release that it is not.

 Examples
 ========